Otoliths/rgdw/README.md

 # rgdw
-This rgdw package was designed to collected , mined and visualized freely available global dam data from the Global Dam Watch http://globaldamwatch.org.
+This rgdw package was designed to collected , mined and visualized freely available global dam data(including existing,future and removed dams) from the Global Dam Watch http://globaldamwatch.org.

 The package is under development... .